LPEA Power Supply Committee Meeting

 The LPEA Board of Directors, at its regularly scheduled meeting (Aug.
 15, 2018), approved the creation of the Power Supply Committee, consistent with the Statement of Functions and Task List developed by the subcommittee over the past month.

 The committee was established during the August Board meeting, with Director Britt Bassett (District 3) tasked to head up the newly-developed entity, including Directors Kohler McInnis (District 2), Tim Wheeler (District 4) and LPEA staff Mike Dreyspring (CEO) and Dan Harms (Manager of Rates, Technology and Energy Policy) were appointed to the committee to analyze LPEA's power supply.
-The committee has returned to the full Board with a vision and mission for the Long-term Strategies Committee.
-Those are:
+The committee will create two Request for Proposals (RFPs) to retain outside expertise to obtain an independent analysis of the wholesale power market specific to LPEA and to assist in the valuation of LPEA's existing Wholesale Electric Service Contract.

 District 3 - City of Durango (Chairman)